7 Common Website Speed Test Warnings and How to Fix Them

 7. Use a Content Delivery Network (CDN)

 Today, almost every hosting company offers a free CDN integration in their hosting plans.
 It helps you to serve content faster to the end users.
-If no CDN is available in your plan and you are getting ‘Use a Content Delivery Network’ on GTMetrix, follow any of the solutions mentioned below,
+If no CDN is available in your plan and you are getting ‘Use a Content Delivery Network’ on GTmetrix, follow any of the solutions mentioned below,

 A. Choose a CDN service

 Add a CDN integration to your website.
-There are several networks available to deliver your resources fastly and smoothly.
-StackPath is most popular among them.
+There are several networks available to deliver your resources quickly and smoothly.
+StackPath is the most popular among them.
 It is blazing fast and affordable.
-Their pricing starts at $10/mo with unlimited sites and 1 TB bandwidth/mo.
-They have 45 server locations to offer a same speed of content delivery to the visitors around the world.

 B. Use Cloudflare CDN

 Cloudflare offers a free CDN to run your website fast.
-Their free plan comes with a free SSL, 3 page rules, and email support.
-They also have premium plans to provide advanced features like image optimization, automatic mobile optimization, 100% uptime SLA, etc. Create your Cloudflare account and follow these instructions to set up a free CDN for your website.
+Their free plan includes free SSL, 3-page rules, and email support.
+They also have premium plans to provide advanced features like image optimization, automatic mobile optimization, 100% uptime SLA, etc.

 A CDN integration will help you to get a green signal from popular website speed test tools and load pages faster on all devices.